DDudka9/freeda/docs/source/installation.rst

 Linux
 -----

-A prepackaged version of FREEDA is available for Linux.
+A prepackaged version of FREEDA is also available for Linux.
 Download the latest release from the GitHub Releases page.
+To run FREEDA, it first must be allowed to run as an executable.
+To do so, right click on FREEDA and select "Properties...".
+Then, go to the "Permissions" tab and enable "Allow this file to run as a program".
+Once this is done, double-click the linux .run file to run FREEDA.

+Running FREEDA from the Terminal
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have, FREEDA is run from the command line.
+If the above method does not work, FREEDA can also be run from the command line.
 To do so, open a terminal either by pressing CTRL + ALT + t or by clicking on it in the Applications menu.
 Then, navigate to the folder where FREEDA was downloaded, allow it to be executed, and run it.
 For example, if FREEDA was downloaded to the Downloads folder:

 .. code-block:: sh